lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
 I mentioned keeping only important variables.
 Why were those variables important?
 Looking to STROBE, it says to provide the estimates with the 95 percent confidence interval.
-For science and health research, the estimate, also called the effect size, is much more useful when judging how import an exposure is on an outcome.
+For science and health research, the estimate, also called the effect size, is much more useful when judging how important an exposure is on an outcome.
 Combined with the uncertainty, which gives a possible distribution to the effect size, you are able to gain more insight into your research question.

 ---